-This is the first of four annual competitions to promote partnership-based research at Georgia State.
+This is the second of four annual competitions to promote partnership-based research at Georgia State.

 Partnerships can be new, developing, or established and be across all disciplines and focus areas.